Scoring rule: Ranked Probability Score

-Where $y_j = 1$ when the $j$th event is correct and $y_j = 0$ otherwise, and $C$ is the number of classes.
+Where $y_j = 1$ when the $j$th event is correct and $y_j = 0$ otherwise, and $m$ is the number of classes.
 Other than other scoring rules, the ranked probability score considers the distance between classes, i.e. classes 1 and 2 are considered closer than classes 1 and 3.
 The score assigns better scores to probabilistic forecasts with high probabilities assigned to classes close to the correct class.
-For example, when considering probabilistic forecasts $\mathbf{r}_1 = (0.5, 0.5, 0)$ and $\mathbf{r}_2 = (0.5, 0, 0.5)$, we find that $RPS(\mathbf{r}_1,1) = 0.25$, while $RPS(\mathbf{r}_2,1) = 0.5$, despite both probabilistic forecasts assigning identical probability to the correct class.
+For example, when considering probabilistic forecasts $\mathbf{p}_1 = (0.5, 0.5, 0)$ and $\mathbf{p}_2 = (0.5, 0, 0.5)$, we find that $RPS(\mathbf{p}_1,1) = 0.25$, while $RPS(\mathbf{p}_2,1) = 0.5$, despite both probabilistic forecasts assigning identical probability to the correct class.

 Comparison of categorical strictly proper scoring rules

 Shown below on the left is a graphical comparison of the Logarithmic, Quadratic, and Spherical scoring rules for a binary classification problem.
 The x-axis indicates the reported probability for the event that actually occurred.

-It is important to note that each of the scores have different magnitudes and locations.
+Each of the scores have different magnitudes and locations.
 The magnitude differences are not relevant however as scores remain proper under affine transformation.
 Therefore, to compare different scores it is necessary to move them to a common scale.
 A reasonable choice of normalization is shown in the picture where all scores intersect the points (0.5,0) and (1,1).
 This ensures that they yield 0 for a uniform distribution (two probabilities of 0.5 each), reflecting no cost or reward for reporting what is often the baseline distribution.
 All normalized scores below also yield 1 when the true class is assigned a probability of 1.